 - 4.1 The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
-This could have been avoided had the firm not failed to have a FWRA, PCPs and CMRAs in place, as control measures, to protect itself from money laundering and terrorist financing. - 4.2 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.3 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation: - a.
-The firm was able to implement compliant FWRA, PCPs and CMRA process within two months of feedback having been provided by us. - b.
+This could have been avoided had the firm not failed to have any or any adequate FWRA, PCPs and CMRAs in place, as control measures, to protect itself from money laundering and terrorist financing. - 4.2 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements.

+- 4.3 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation: - a.
+The firm was able to implement compliant FWRA, PCPs and CMRA process promptly after feedback was provided to it. - b.
 The firm has cooperated fully with our AML Proactive Supervision and Investigation teams and sought assistance from them when needed. - c.
-The firm is now compliant with the MLRs 2017. - 4.4 The SRA considers that a fine is the appropriate outcome because: - a.
-The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and

-- the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with anti-money laundering legislation and their professional regulatory rules. - b.
+The firm is now compliant with the MLRs 2017, in respect of its FWRA, PCPs and CMRAs. - 4.4 The SRA considers that a fine is the appropriate outcome because: - a.
+The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - b.
 There is no evidence of harm to consumers or third parties. - c.
 The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection and subsequent investigation. - d.
 The firm has cooperated fully with us, admitted the breaches, shown remorse and remedied the breaches, and there is low risk of repetition. - 4.5 A fine is appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 A financial penalty therefore meets the requirements of rule 4.1 of the Regulatory and Disciplinary Procedure Rules.